 Due the evening after session and emailed to the instructor no later than the next day.

 10. Weekly Video Analysis:

 Following group sessions 1 or 2 group members are responsible for analyzing the group session.
-Basic rule – do not use names of client/participants yet you may abbreviate.
+Basic rule: Do not use names of client/participants yet you may abbreviate.
 At the beginning of each session time is devoted to discussion about the previous session.
 The analysis follows the group format outlined below.
-All Flash Drives must be returned to Instructor!
+All Flash Drives are encrypted and must be returned to Instructor!

 Guidelines for group analysis (Video)